falkr/ttm4115/pages/unit-components.md

 # Task: Create the Timer Component

+## Step 1: Sequence Diagrams

-* Create **two sequence diagrams** for the scenario with a 10 minute timer "spaghetti", and a 2 minute timer "green tea".
+Create **two sequence diagrams** for the scenario with a 10-minute timer "spaghetti", and a 2-minute timer "green tea".

 * Create one version in which you show the MQTT messages, including _publish_ and _subscribe_, including the MQTT broker as lifeline.
 * Create another, more high-level sequence diagram, in which you don't show the MQTT broker and only show messages between the system components, as if they were sending directly to each other.

+## Step 2: Start the Command Component

+Because we don't have a speech-to-text engine, we send in the commands to the component from buttons of a GUI component.
+This is how it looks like:

+---
+type: figure
+source: figures/components/command-sender.png
+caption: "Simple GUI to dispatch commands via MQTT."
+---

+Do the following:

+  * ~~Start your own broker.~~
+  * Use `mqtt.item.ntnu.no` with port `1883` as broker.
+  * Download the [code of the command component](https://github.com/falkr/stmpy-components/blob/master/TimerCommandSender.py) and study it.
+  * Adjust the topics.
+  * Run the component and see commands coming in by using MQTT.fx for debugging.

+## Step 2: Implement the Components

 * Use [the component template](https://github.com/falkr/stmpy-notebooks/blob/master/TimerManager.py), and add the required code in the places marked with `TODO`.

-  * Start your own broker.
-  * Choose topics.
-  * Use the JSON formats as suggested above.
-* Send Timer commands into the component by using MQTT.FX.
+* Send Timer commands into the component using the GUI.
-  * Directly send the JSON strings suggested above.

 * See if your component works as intended and sends the required messages to the Text To Speech component.
   * Just emulate the Text To Speech Component by subscribing with MQTT.FX to the corresponding topic.
 * Reflect on your progress in a document.
 * Create a **short and uncut demo video** using two named timers, simulated via MQTT.FX and your timer manager component.

 # Checklist